-Songwriting is a process of choice.
+Songwriting is all about choice.
 Selection, rather than planning.
-Out of all possible words, which is the best possible word?
+Out of all possible words, which word is the best possible word?

 Try imagining the weather list in a different order: the rain, the wind and the sun or the sun, the rain and the wind.
 It feels different, doesn’t it?
 In a song, tiny details shift emotion.
 Buck has set up the weather and the seasons to introduce the Reaper/Death in its proper position: as part of the natural rhythm of life.
 He doesn’t want you imagining a horror film Death or a Grim Reaper.
 His Reaper is just a Reaper.
 Just doing his job.
 There’s nothing grim about him.